alfredofosu/wet-boew-power-pages-template/README.md

 # About Power-Pages-CDTS-WET-Templates

 This CDTS-WET template expedites development in Power Pages.
 It adheres to the implementation guidelines outlined in the Centrally Deployed Templates Solution (CDTS) documentation, utilizing the second method approach described here: [CDTS v5.0.0](https://cenw-wscoe.github.io/sgdc-cdts/docs/internet-nodocwrite-en.html).
-Notably, it enables users to seamlessly switch between different templates (GCWeb or GCIntranet) through a single site setting (WET5/Mode).
+Notably, it enables developers to seamlessly switch between different templates, GCWeb Common, GCWeb Application, GCIntranet Common and GCIntranet Application through site settings.
 Since these templates are dynamically generated, your time in a low-code-no-code environment will be focused on other core Application Life-Cycle Management goals.
 The use of these templates streamlines development, ensuring accessibility, usability, interoperability, mobile-friendliness, and multilingual support.

 This template has been tested in the **Standard Data Model (SDM)**.
 A test in the Enhanced Data Model (EDM) will up later.
+This template has been designed as a plug-and-play template that gets your ready for development in a few minutes.

 # How-To:
+## Step 1: Install a Blank Template
+Install a blank power pages template in your environment.
+This is if you haven't started a new project.

-## Step 1: Clone this repo
+## Step :Clone this repo

 ## Step 2: Install Microsoft Power Platform CLI
 Install via .msi download, run the .msi file found here: [Microsoft Power Platform CLI](https://aka.ms/PowerAppsCLI), and choose the Install option.
 Detailed instructions can be found here: [Install Power Platform CLI for Windows](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/powerapps-cli).

 ## Step 3: Upload Power Pages content

 ### 3.1.
 Open Power Shell
 Search Power Shell in the Window's search bar and open it.

 ### 3.2.
 Auth
 There are several ways to authenticate with your Microsoft CRM 365 environment, either

-by using your environment ID ([here is how to locate your ID](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/auth#environment-create))
+by using your environment ID ([here is how to locate your environment's ID](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/auth#environment-create))
 ```
 pac auth create --environment < Your environment ID >
 ```